stigok/githubhook/README.md

 ### Example

-In a setup where a node application is watched by `nodemon`, where it runs the command specified by `-x`, and restarts it whenever a file with extension `-e` is updated.
+In a setup where a Node.js app folder is watched by `nodemon`, it runs the `--exec` process and restarts it whenever a file with a specific extension is touched.

-    nodemon -d 1 -e refresh -x "git pull && npm start"
+    nodemon --watch "./" --ext "refresh" --delay "1" --exec "git pull && npm start"

 The `githubhook` executes `touch trigger.refresh` whenever a valid payload is sent to the HTTP server.